atan4583/atan4583.github.io/_posts/2018-07-26-Project 1-ImageClassifier.md

 Build a flower image classifier with a Pytorch pre-trained deep learning model.
 This project is part of the deliverables for my [AI Programming with python Nanodegree](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089) (AIPND) with Udacity.

 ## Dataset
 The data set contains images of flowers from 102 different species in [this dataset](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz) from Udacity AIPND program.
-Below is example images from the dataset.
+Here are some example images from the dataset.

 ![png](/images/Project1-imgClassifier/samples.png)